 Thank you for visiting this site.
 You are most welcome.

 “In Touch” is my Blog on traditional subtle medicine and the integrated practices for body-mind health originating in China and Japan.
 It is a subject area in which I have have studied, practised and taught for forty years or more, and for which I still have great enthusiasm.
 (A summary of my formal CV can be found in this area, should you be interested).
-The site is in an initial phase, with information and articles related to my recent and current work.
-It is all an experimental process and there are still areas to develop.
-But it is fully interactive and I hope it will soon grow as a resource, beyond my own contributions.
+The site carries information and articles related to my recent and current work.
+It is an ongoing experimental process and there are still areas to develop.
+But it is fully interactive and I hope it will grow as a resource, beyond my own contributions.
 Meanwhile please browse, visit the blog page area and feel free to post your views, comments and questions .
 I am interested in your feedback.

 Life is movement.
 To be vital and alive is to know movement through feeling.
 Through touch we communicate our most intimate feelings for life, and to be “in touch” is to communicate and to respond.
 Around this touch and in this movement we need space – breathing space, and stillness.
 That’s Yin and Yang, and it’s the essence of the simplest healing practices.
 This blog will focus on, or through, three areas of therapeutic practice: Shiatsu, Qigong, and Seiki.
 These are all recent developments in the long history of Eastern subtle medicine and healing.
 What’s the connection?